Editor's Note: This blog post was originally published in December 2020 and has been updated with additional content in March 2023.

 4. Inbound marketing is authentic

-According to the Edelman Trust barometer, 81 percent of respondents consider trust when evaluating their purchase decisions.
+According to the Edelman Trust Barometer, 81 percent of respondents consider trust when evaluating their purchase decisions.
 Unfortunately, they’re also used to ads with big promises which never follow through.
-That’s why inbound marketing strategies that involve publishing actionable and interesting content seems more authentic in the long-run.
+That’s why inbound marketing strategies that involve publishing actionable and interesting content seem more authentic in the long run.